this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - mud_units
      - mud weight units (String)

-This function calculates the gas migration rate of a shut in well.
+This function calculates the gas migration rate of a shut-in well.
 The function takes in two value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary of different velocity units and values, to see the range of velocity units returned see the example code below or the Velocity units section under Force and Power Conversions.

 .. code:: python